Joe Burrow vs. Justin Herbert: Stats & Career Records

 Burrow and the Bengals surprised many last season, advancing to the franchise’s first Super Bowl since 1989, only to fall to the Los Angeles Rams, 23-20.
 Explosive playmakers surround the former Heisman Trophy winner in Chase, Tee Higgins, and Joe Mixon, as well as an ever-improving defense.
 Overall, Burrow appears primed for future playoff success.

 Herbert has yet to taste the postseason as the Chargers have failed to qualify for the playoffs each of the quarterback’s first two years, primarily due to the struggles of LA’s defense.
-Things haven’t been much better in 2022, with the Chargers ranking 31st in points allowed (27.0 PPG), despite the additions of Pro Bowlers Khalil Mack and J.C.
+Things haven’t been much better in 2022, with the Chargers ranking 29th in points allowed (25.8 PPG), despite the additions of Pro Bowlers Khalil Mack and J.C.
 Jackson (out for the season following Week 7’s ruptured patellar tendon).
-Guiding one of the league’s most explosive offenses, a capable defensive unit is the only thing between Herbert and a lengthy playoff run.
+Guiding one of the league’s most explosive offenses (when healthy), a capable defensive unit is the only thing between Herbert and a lengthy playoff run.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.